DNACENSolutions/dnac_ansible_workflows/workflows/device_discovery/README.md

 The Discovery feature is designed to help you identify and manage devices within your network.
 By scanning your network, it creates an inventory of all discovered devices, making it easier to monitor and configure them.
 This feature also works alongside the Device Controllability feature to apply necessary network settings to devices that may not have them.

-## Purpose of the Discovery Feature

-The Discovery feature serves several important purposes:

-- **Device Inventory**: Automatically compiles a list of devices in your network for easier management.
-- **Network Configuration**: Helps configure required settings on devices, ensuring they are properly set up for operation.
-- **Network Efficiency**: By understanding your network's layout, you can optimize performance and troubleshoot issues more effectively.

-## Why You Need the Discovery Feature

-- **Visibility**: Gain insight into all devices connected to your network, which is crucial for effective network management.
-- **Efficiency**: Streamline the process of device discovery, reducing the time and effort required to manage network configurations.
-- **Automation**: Automatically apply configuration settings to new devices, minimizing manual intervention.

 ## How to Use the Discovery Feature

 ### Prerequisites for Discovery

 Before running the Discovery feature, ensure you have:

-- Familiarized yourself with the devices in your network through the **Cisco Catalyst Center Compatibility Matrix**.
-- Confirmed that the network latency between Catalyst Center and devices is optimal (100 ms round-trip time is preferred).
 - Configured at least one **SNMP credential** on your devices.
 - Set up **SSH credentials** to allow Catalyst Center to manage devices.